rjshap/AutoSharesAPI/web-api/introduction.md

 **Read more here**: [**Authenticate with AutoShares SSO/Auth0**](https://documentation.autoshares.dev/api-documentation/authentication/authenticate-with-autoshares-sso-auth0)

+### Sign Required Access Agreements

+All users on the system must sign required access agreements to stream data.
+This GET endpoint enables you to fetch the list of all outstanding agreements that must be signed by the user.

 ### The Flow

 In its most basic form, you will register your application with AutoShares, redirect a browser to a URL, parse a token from the responding redirect, and send the token to whichever AutoSharesAPI you wish to access.